Some of our recent work

 Research New Zealand currently works for the multi-agency group responsible for the Government’s Result Area 9 (Better Public Services for Business).
 This group is led by MBIE.

 Some of the research that Research New Zealand conducts in relation to this Result Area involves identifying the ‘pain points’ that result when businesses interact with government departments.
-The backbone of the research programme is a large panel of n=2,000 businesses (initially recruited in 2013), which is being used to monitor the progress being made towards the achievement of the main goal.
+The backbone of the research programme is a large baseline survey of n=2,000 businesses, which is being used to monitor the progress being made towards the achievement of the main goal.

 Businesses were initially randomly selected from a population of New Zealand businesses, provided by ACC.
 These businesses were sent a survey invitation letter (on multi-branded letterhead), inviting them to join the panel.
 An Information Sheet about Result Area 9 and what participation would involve was included in the letter.
 An endorsement from the Minister-in-Charge, Steven Joyce, was also included in these communications, in order to add credibility to the project.